payu-india/CMS-Chatbot/reference/In-person payments/integrate-upi-qr-apis/insta-static-qr-generation-api.md

     <tr>
       <td>
-        merchantVpa\
+        merchantVpa
         `conditional`
       </td>

       <td>
         `string` This parameter must contain the merchant's VPA in which payment will be collected.VPA to be embedded in QR.
 This value must be unique & alphanumeric special (less than or equal to 50 characters & Only "@", ".", "," are allowed).
 The variable part of the VPA series can only be numeric.
-For example, if the series configured is *.payu\@hdfc then the VPA can only be 123445.payu\@hdfc and not a13s.payu\@hdfc (* part of the series will always be numeric).
+For example, if the series configured is _.payu@hdfc then the VPA can only be 123445.payu@hdfc and not a13s.payu@hdfc (_ part of the series will always be numeric).
       </td>

       <td>